nightingale-media-player/nightingale-hacking/components/mediacore/gstreamer/encode-profiles/readme.txt

 For <video/> and <audio/>, they have the following children:
   <type/> - text content is the GStreamer (mime-ish) type of the video stream
+  <attribute/> - a property to set on the GStreamer caps type.
+    Has these attributes:
+      name= the name of the property
+      type= type of property (string or int are currently supported) value= the actual value to use
-  <property/> - a property to set on the type; together, they specify what is
+  <property/> - a property to set on the element.
+    Has these attributes:
-    effectively a capsfilter for the output.  <property/> has these attributes: name= - the name of the property to set on the GStreamer element. mapping= - (optional) if set, the value for this property will be taken from the named one instead of the other attributes.
+      name= - the name of the property to set on the GStreamer element. mapping= - (optional) if set, the value for this property will be taken from the named one instead of the other attributes.